OUFALBO95/lowlevelprogramming-university/c-language-challenge.md

 # print "Hello world!"

-Use argc and argv to print "Hello world!".
+Use argc and argv to print "Hello world!!!!".

 ```
 $ print 3 "Hello world!"